Pauline-WN/wireframing/README.md

 - **Navigation**: Guides users through the interface.
 Example: top nav bars, side menus, breadcrumb trails.
 - **Content Placement**: Indicates where text, images, and media will appear.
 Example: placing a hero image at the top for visual engagement.
 - **Functionality**: Represents interactive components.
 Example: buttons, forms, and modals to simulate user interaction.

+## Types of Wireframes

+### Low-Fidelity Wireframes
+- Simple, often black-and-white sketches.
+- Focus on structure and layout, not design details.
+- Used early in the design process to explore ideas quickly.

+### High-Fidelity Wireframes
+- Detailed and often include color, images, and typography.
+- Mimic the final UI closely.
+- Used later in the design phase to guide development and get accurate feedback.